International cargo shipping is something that you should consider if you want to expand and further your customer reach.

 First of all, the cargo will go from the shippers to the forwarder’s location.
 There are different ways in which this can be handled from the forwarder’s point of view.

-They may manage the cargo from this point with their agency or employees to overlook the process.
+They may manage the cargo from this point with their agency or employees to oversee the process.
 From the shipper’s point of view, however, they may decide to hire local transportation to get the cargo to the origin warehouse.
 There should be a conversation beforehand regarding who is responsible for the freight.

 2. Export Customs Clearance: